 Boris Epshteyn is a right-wing attorney and political consultant who was an advisor to Trump’s 2016 and 2020 presidential campaigns.
 In 2017, he became chief political analyst for Sinclair Broadcast Group, which reportedly worked with the 2016 Trump campaign to generate favorable coverage of the candidate in newscasts on its 173 television stations.

-After the 2020 election, Epshteyn worked closely with Trump allies to overturn the results of the presidential election, acting as a coordinator and go-between for people inside and outside the campaign and the White House who were committed to keeping the former president in power.
+In the weeks following the 2020 presidential election, Epshteyn worked closely with Trump allies to overturn the results, acting as a coordinator and go-between for people inside and outside the campaign and the White House who were committed to keeping the former president in power.